pepurion/aleph/content/Character/Leveling Up.md

 - Raise Body or Mind by 5
 - Get a **Talent**
 - Get or upgrade a **Skill**
-- Upgrade Class or Race related abilities
+- Upgrade Class or Species related abilities